Context

 Primary risk vectors confirmed

-Consecutive weeks φ BLOCKER — series record
+Consecutive weeks φ BLOCKER — Extended ARGUS Series Record

 21